Krumelur/WordPuzzleSolver/README.md

 -----------------------------
 ````

 For the specific puzzle he was looking at he had found all words but one and he asked me to help.
-Instead of searching for the word, an idea started to form in my mind: let the computer find it!
+Instead of searching for the word, an idea started to form in my mind: wouldn't it be great to take a picture of the puzzle and let the computer find it?
 How hard can it be with the power of C#, Artifical Intelligence and Azure Cloud Computing!
 That's how this workshop was born.

 ## Target audience